 Sport and Recreation (VET)

 Delivered off campus

 Qualification

-SIS30122 Certificate III in Sport, Aquatics and Recreation
+SIS30122 Certificate III in Sport and Recreation

 Description

-Certificate III in Sport, Aquatics and Recreation program provides students with the opportunity to acquire and develop the skills, knowledge and confidence to work in community recreation.
-Leadership, organisational and specialist activity skills will be developed with an emphasis on sporting skills and sports industry knowledge.
-Through a variety of sports and simulated activities students develop a basic level of skills and knowledge in sport coaching, programming and administration.
+VCE VET Sport and Recreation program provides students with the opportunity to acquire and develop the skills, knowledge and confidence to work in the areas of community recreation.
+Leadership, organisational and specialist activity skills will be developed through the units of competence undertaken in units 1 to 4.
+Core units in first year cover areas such as organising personal work priorities and development, provide first aid, participate in workplace health and safety, use social media tools for collaboration and engagement, provide quality service, respond to emergency situations and conduct non-instructional sport, fitness or recreation events.
+Elective units can focus on career orientated activities - booking athlete travel and accommodation, participating in conditioning for sport, conducting sport, fitness or recreation events and organising schedules.

 Career opportunities

-Completion of Certificate III in Sport, Aquatics and Recreation may provide pathways into the community recreation industry.
-Potential job roles may include recreation officer, activity operation officer, sport and recreation attendant, community activities officer or leisure services officer.
+Completion of Certificate III in Sport and Recreation may provide pathways into the community recreation industry in leisure centres, aquatic centres, amusement parks, adventure and theme parks.
+Potential job roles may include recreation activities or gymnasium assistant.
+Many volunteering opportunities exist for students who undertake VET Sport and Recreation.

 For further information

-https://www.holmesglen.edu.au/explore-courses/sport-fitness-and-wellbeing/sport/vocational-education/certificate-iii-in-sport-and-recreation-vet-delivered-to-secondary-school-students
+https://holmesglen.edu.au/Courses/Sport-Fitness-and-Wellbeing/Sport/Certificate-III-in-Sport-and-Recreation-VET-Delivered-to-Secondary-School-Students/